MEMBERSHIP Q&A

 What's the difference between a group membership and an individual membership?

-The group memberships are specifically designed for a larger office or unit within an organization that is involved in hydrologic warning.
-It provides a cost break for membership fees for multiple members, and provides the ability for even folks that are not listed as the members to attend at the member rate.
+The group memberships are specifically designed for an office or unit within an organization that is involved in hydrologic warning systems.
+It provides a cost break for membership fees for multiple members.
 For vendors, the group rate provides additional cost savings on advertising and booth space.

 One key point--it is NHWC's policy that the group membership is owned by the organization or agency and not the individual.
 The membership cannot be transferred if a person retires or relocates to a different office.